mhughson/ZGB/env/emulicious/ReadMe.txt

 -muted = start without sound (can still be manually enabled, see controls below) -scale [level] = start with given zoom level
--link [address] = connects your Emulicious via link with the given address (e.g. "-link localhost" to connect to yourself) -fullscreen = Start provided rom in fullscreen mode -set [key=value] = Set a property.
+-link [address] = connects your Emulicious via link with the given address (e.g. "-link localhost" to connect to yourself) -linkport [port] = specifies to port to use with the -link option (default is 5887, if not specified) -fullscreen = Start provided rom in fullscreen mode -set [key=value] = Set a property.
 E.g. "-set SMSFM=true" -throttle [speed] = throttles the speed to the given value in percent